Build a Database Server

 7. Null

-Make sure sure that your functions and operators can deal with NULL.
+Make sure sure that your functions and operators can deal with null.

-8. Filtering, ordering and sorting
+8. Filtering, Ordering and Limiting

-9. Query pipelines
+9. Query Plans

 Validate and resolve different kinds of references in queries.